HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 Restore procedure
 -------------------------------

 The restore procedure is automatically invoked when a Sidechain node starts from an empty blockchain.
-Before the application of the genesis block, the node is able to detect if there is a Backup Storage to restore, and in that case, it performs a several iteration over it in order to populate the other storages.
+Before the application of the genesis block, the node is able to detect if there is a Backup Storage to restore into it's data directory; in such a case, it performs several iterations over it in order to populate the other storages.
 The Backup Storage is scanned 4 times:

 - First scan used to populate the ``SidechainStateStorage`` with all the boxes found in the BackupStorage.